 Applying the Insulation Material

-With the vapour barrier in place, it’s time to apply the insulation material.
+With the vapour barrier in place, it’s time to begin the installation process by applying the insulation material.
 Whether you’re using rigid insulation boards, insulated plasterboard, or natural materials, it’s essential to follow the manufacturer’s instructions carefully to ensure proper performance.

 Between Wall Studs

-Installing insulation between wall studs requires careful measurement and cutting of the material to fit snugly without compressing it.
+Installing stud wall insulation between wall studs requires careful measurement and cutting of the material to fit snugly without compressing it.
 Complete coverage between the studs maximizes thermal efficiency and combats cold walls.

 Select insulation materials specifically designed for use between wall studs to ensure proper fit and function.